vippermaeglin/self-driven-car-nd/P3 - Behavioral Clonning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 127).
+The model contains a dropout layer in order to reduce overfitting (model.py lines 127).

 The model was trained and validated on different data sets to ensure that the model was not overfitting, and apllied Adam optimization at the end (code line 141-147).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.